The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 E. Political Activities

-Czech law treats NGOs in the same manner as other legal entities and therefore allows them to support or oppose political candidates and to participate in lobbying and public advocacy activities.
-Associations may not operate as political parties or political movements (Article 3(a), Law on Associations), but nothing prohibits them from engaging in legislative or politically motivated activities.
 Similarly, foundations and funds are prohibited from financing political parties and political movements (Article 21(6), Law on Foundations), but they are not proscribed from engaging in general legislative and political activities (assuming the activities would be compatible with their public benefit requirements).
 The Law on PBCs likewise contains no specific prohibition on politically related or lobbying activities.
-Therefore, when making an equivalency determination, it is essential that a U.S. grantmaker review a prospective grantee’s governing documents to ensure that problems do not arise under U.S. law.

 F. Discrimination